HanYC666/Cambridge-DBML/README.md

   permissions, COOP, and CORP headers.
 - Cloudflare can cache HTML and immutable assets at the edge; configure the Cache Rule in `docs/PI_ZERO_DEPLOY.md` before public deployment.

+## Cross-Platform Support

+Currently as of v0.4.1 there's only MacOS binary supports.
+The web version will roll out soon and will have cross-platform support without downloading anything.

 ## Contributing